-- A bachelor's degree from an accredited institution or equivalent education or work experience. - Successful completion of all three exam levels of the CFA program
+- A bachelor's degree from an accredited institution or equivalent education or work experience. - Successful completion of all three exam levels of the CFA program. - Have 48 months of acceptable professional work experience in the investment decision-making process.

 Donald Cobin, CFA® - continued